The Construction Industry Licensing Board (CILB) is part of the Department of Business Professions and Regulations. The board consists of 18 members:

 We offer the most latest and up to date classes that are required by the state of Florida.
 To succeed in business, you need good information; you need to know the latest trends, the inside stories, and the movers and shakers in the industry.
 You need them all quickly and easily from one main source.
 That source is the Florida PHCC.

-The Florida PHCC employs a full time lobbyist in Tallahassee, Cam Fentriss.
+The Florida PHCC employs a lobbyist in Tallahassee, Clayton Osteen.
 The Florida PHCC was instrumental in getting the grand fathering of registered contractors through the legislation.
-Cam is continuing to lobby for the plumbing contractors and their industry issues and keeps the state office well informed of the progress that is being made.
+FAPHCC is continuing to lobby for the plumbing contractors and their industry issues and keeps the state office well informed of the progress that is being made.

 If you are interested in becoming an instructor please follow the criteria page and return to the state office.
 If you have any questions, feel free to E-mail of call us anytime.